 Each year, the influenza vaccine is offered by Public Health through community clinics at a variety of locations throughout Hastings and Prince Edward counties, and also through booked appointments.

 Flu season peaks in the late fall.
 Be sure to get your shot as soon as it is available, because it takes two weeks to take effect.

 Where to get the Shot

 The vaccine is available at no cost to any person over the age of six months who lives, works or attends school in Ontario.
 The influenza vaccine is also available through participating pharmacists (except for children under age five), and your health care provider.

 There are two types of flu shots available for individuals over age 65, the standard flu shot, and the high dose.
 To receive the higher dose flu shot (available only to those over 65), individuals must visit a primary care provider, participating pharmacy or Public Health.

 Public Health Influenza Clinics

 HPEPH ‘s community influenza clinics for 2020-21 flu season have now concluded.
-Flu shots are available through your health care provider and participating pharmacies.
+Check back in Fall 2021 for clinic details.